base-org/web/apps/base-docs/docs/tools/bridge-faq.md

 Yes, once your digital assets are on Base, you can interact with dapps deployed on it!

-### How to cancel a withdrawal?
+### Can I cancel a withdrawal?

-If a withdrawal has been initiated on https://bridge.base.org/withdraw it is not possible to cancel it.
-Once withdrawn on the L2, it's effectively burned and needs to be reclaimed on the L1.
+No, if a withdrawal has already been initiated on the [Withdraws](https://bridge.base.org/withdraw) page it is not possible to cancel it.
+Once withdrawn the process needs to be completed.

 ### Why does it take seven days to withdraw?

-This 7-day bridge duration is in place as a [challenge period](https://community.optimism.io/docs/developers/bridge/messaging/#fees-for-l2-%E2%87%92-l1-transactions) security measure within the OP Stack.
+This seven day bridge duration is in place as a [challenge period](https://community.optimism.io/docs/developers/bridge/messaging/#fees-for-l2-%E2%87%92-l1-transactions) security measure built into the OP Stack.

-You also have the option to utilize [third-party bridges](https://base.org/ecosystem?tag=bridge) for quicker withdrawals.
+If you prefer not to wait, instead of making a withdrawal using Base Bridge, you also have the option to utilize a [third-party bridge](https://base.org/ecosystem?tag=bridge) for quicker withdrawals.

 ### How do I verify my withdrawal transaction?

-1. Navigate to the [Transactions](https://bridge.base.org/transactions) page.

-2. Look for the button to "Switch to L1".
+Navigate to the [Transactions](https://bridge.base.org/transactions) page.
+Next to your transaction, use the button to "Switch to L1".
 This action will ask you to switch to the Ethereum Mainnet network, enabling you to proceed with the verification process.

-3. Look for the button to “Verify”.
-This action will ask you to complete verification in wallet by paying a gas fee on L1.
+Proceed to then use the same button which will update to a new status enabling you to "Verify" your withdrawal.
+This action will prompt you to complete verification with your wallet by signing a transaction.

-7 days after you have verified your withdrawal, you can finalize your withdrawal using the “Complete” button which will appear on the Base Bridge.
+Seven days after you have verified your withdrawal, you can complete your withdrawal by returning to the Transactions page.
+Use the "Complete" button which will appear next to your transaction.

 ---